rudderlabs/rudderstack-docs/destinations/clevertap.md

 [[RSClient sharedInstance] screen:@"Sample Screen Name" properties:@{@"prop_key" : @"prop_value"}];
 ```

 In the above snippet, RudderStack captures all the information related to the screen being viewed, along with any additional info associated with that screen view event.
-In Clevertap, the above `screen` call will be shown as - **"Sample Screen Name: "** along with the properties.
+In Clevertap, the above `screen` call will be shown as - **"Screen Viewed: `Sample Screen Name` "** along with the properties.

 {% hint style="info" %}
 Note that **`screen` calls are only supported in the RudderStack cloud mode** integration.
 To know more about the difference between Cloud mode and Device mode in RudderStack, read the [RudderStack connection modes](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.